saulsosa1/Azure-SOC/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics measured in the unsecure environment over the initial 24 hour period.
+The following table shows the metrics measured in the insecure environment over the initial 24 hour period.

 Start Time: 12-01-2024 3:52:07 PM